-- Vision & Hearing Screening escorts (walk kids to and from screening – September 9th)
+- Vision & Hearing Screening escorts (walk kids to and from screening (usually September)

 - Picture Day volunteer

-- Music Van (music program for 3rd and 5th grades – November)
+- Music Van (music program for 3rd and 5th grades – usually November)

 - Book Fair (on campus in November; at Barnes & Noble in March)